pubnub/pubnub-angular/README.md

 </body>
 ```

-### Optionnal config parameters:
+### Optional config parameters:

-You can pass in some optionnal parameters in the config hash when instantiating the ``$pubnubChannel``:
+You can pass in some optional parameters in the config hash when instantiating the ``$pubnubChannel``:

 ```javascript
 $scope.scores = $pubnubChannel('game-scores-channel', config)